armbian/documentation/docs/Developer-Guide_Build-Switches.md

     - `/etc/cron.d/armbian-docker-pull` - cronjob (runs at 00:00 and 12:00)
     - `/var/lib/armbian/docker-pull.hash` - configuration hash for update detection

+**DOCKER_PRUNE** ( `string` )

+- `yes`: prune old Armbian build images from the local Docker daemon at the start of each build
+- `no` (default): leave existing images in place

+Whether the build framework automatically reclaims disk space by removing old Armbian build images during setup.
+Off by default — safe for hosts where multiple build invocations share one Docker daemon (typical for a server running several self-hosted GitHub Actions runners on the same machine), since concurrent pruning can race with another invocation that is still committing a freshly built image and surface as `failed to get digest sha256:…: no such file or directory`, aborting the in-flight build.

+Set to `yes` on single-host setups where automatic disk reclaim is desirable.

+!!! warning "Behaviour change"

+    Earlier releases ran the cleanup unconditionally.
+The default is now `no`; users who relied on the automatic reclaim need to set `DOCKER_PRUNE=yes` explicitly.

 - **CI** ( `string` )
   - true
   - **false**